Goucher College Master of Arts in Arts Administration

 Is there any financial aid?

-Goucher MAAA students are eligible to apply for federal student loans.
+Goucher MAAA students are eligible to apply for federal student loans, outside grants and scholarships.
 Please see link for financial aid details.

 What qualifications do I need for the MAAA program and how do I apply?